-These limitations hamper effective customer engagement to a striking degree, since customers want a seamless experience--they no longer accept being transferred from department to department.
-They demand instantaneous access to their information no matter how they are approaching the organization and they expect that every touchpoint will be aware of their profile, preferences, and history.
+These limitations hamper effective customer engagement to a striking degree, since customers want a seamless experience--they no longer accept being transferred from department to department, for example.
+They demand instantaneous access to their information no matter how they are approaching the organization, and they expect that every touchpoint will be aware of their profile, preferences, and history.
 Siloed information does not allow this level of responsiveness.

-I recently spent some time speaking with the CIO of a large manufacturer about transformation of processes and supporting technology, and asked how his organization dealt with this.
+I recently spent some time speaking with the CIO of a large manufacturer about transformation of processes and supporting technology, and asked how his organization dealt with the necessity of change.
 He responded that organizations need to manage change proactively and on a continuous basis.
 However, many people perceive continuous change to be both more difficult and less interesting than buying and deploying new technology.
 Therefore, the emphasis is often put on technology rather than on change management.

 It's difficult to maintain energy and focus (not to mention funding) over multi-year initiatives.
 The organization needs to see progress as the efforts unfold, which is why “quick wins” and metrics are so important.
 Even if the program is long-range, some payoff needs to be visible in the short term.
 This can be achieved by building in incremental milestones in which the most acute pain points are alleviated, while moving forward on the path toward the larger goals.

-I had another conversation with the CIO of an insurance company who pointed this out as a key deficiency in many enterprise programs.
+I had another conversation with the CIO of an insurance company who pointed out the lack of foundational efforts as a key deficiency in many enterprise programs.
 He said, “Most organizations don’t have the patience to do things correctly from the perspective of foundational capabilities – like enterprise architectures that save time and money down the road.
 They do things to satisfy the immediate needs of their projects and budget without considering the larger picture across multiple business units and processes.”
 Or, as a colleague says, “there’s no budget for the common good.”

 This delicate balancing act is not easy to achieve.
 However, some organizations are doing so, and they are seeing significant competitive advantages as a result.
 Well thought out approaches can provide long-term roadmaps that align with future capabilities while achieving short-term wins along the way.
 Every digital transformation program has the potential to include short term wins along with a long-term vision.